Course Descriptions

 NAVAJO VERB SYSTEM I

-Navajo Verb System I focuses on three of the seven Navajo verb Modes (Young 2000).
+Navajo Verb System I focuses on three of the seven Navajo verb modes (Young 2000).
 It specifically explores the verbal morphology of imperfective, perfective, and future verbs.
-This class breaks down Navajo verbs to identify the morphology found within verbal constructions, which leads to analyzing and understanding the meaning of a verb.
-Students will also build verbs using the Young & Morgan (1997) and Young, Morgan, & Midgette (1992) which is a skill useful for those intending to continue using Navajo.
+This class also breaks down Navajo verbs to identify the morphology found within verbal constructions, which will lead to the analyzation and understanding of the meaning of a verb.
+Students will also build verbs using the Young & Morgan (1997) and Young, Morgan, & Midgette (1992) framework, which is a skill useful for those intending to continue using Navajo.
 In addition, the course will discuss verb stem alternations, tense, aspect, modality, person, and number.
-By studying Navajo verbal constructions, students will explore how the phonology and morphology of the language interact and build on the semantic content, all of which are core components of linguistics.
+By studying these Navajo verbal constructions, students will explore how the phonology and morphology of the language interact and build on the semantic content – all of which are core components of linguistics.

 NVJO 312/512